Pursuing Wonder, Knowledge & Love

 Concepts covered follow a three-year thematic cycle:

-Cycle Year 1 (2023-2024): The Solar System, animals, and plants
+Cycle Year 1 (2023-2024): The Solar System, rocks and minerals, animals, and plants

 Cycle Year 2 (2024-2025): Physical properties of matter, the water cycle, weather & seasons, land forms, changes to the Earth, and natural resources

-Cycle Year 3 (2025-2026): Force & motion, forms of energy, pressure & buoyancy, engineering (ramps, levers, pulleys, gears), rocks & minerals
+Cycle Year 3 (2025-2026): Force & motion, forms of energy, pressure & buoyancy, engineering (ramps, levers, pulleys, gears)

 Using interactive and conversation-driven learning, this course will lay the foundation for learning to speak Spanish fluently.
 Students will engage in a variety of activities beneficial for both new and experienced students together in the same class.
 Through dynamic classroom interactions, students learn how the language works—how language components can be put together in different ways to understand, speak, read, and write in everyday life.